Dhruv06000/ChatBot/README.md

 # AI ChatBot 🤖

-A modular **CLI-based AI chatbot built in Python** that integrates with Hugging Face Large Language Models (LLMs).
+A modular CLI-based AI chatbot built in Python that integrates with Google Gemini Large Language Models (LLMs).
 The project demonstrates core concepts used in modern AI systems such as **conversation memory, system prompts, context management, and configurable model parameters**.

 This chatbot maintains conversational context, applies personality instructions through a system prompt, and provides an interactive terminal chat experience.